trending_up Reporting

 • For a list of the RFM common selection criteria, their associated list of values and when to use them, refer to RFM Selection Criteria List of Values.

-• The annual budget, also called 9/1 budget, is stored in the SEP GL Period.
+• The annual budget, also called the 9/1 budget, is stored in the SEP GL Period.
 If the selection criteria specify a first and last GL Period that does not include SEP then the 9/1 budget will not appear in the report.

 For examples of the reports available, view the screenshots below: